 The practice had systems, processes and policies in place to manage and monitor risks to patients, staff and visitors to the practice.
 These included annual and monthly checks of the building, the environment, medicines management, staffing, dealing with emergencies and equipment.
-The practice also had a health and safety policy.
-Health and safety information was displayed for staff to see.

-Identified risks were included on a risk log.
 Each risk was assessed, rated and mitigating actions recorded to reduce and manage the risk.
-We saw that any risks were discussed at GP partners' meetings and within team meetings.
+We were told that any risks were discussed at GP partners' meetings and within team meetings.